gz/autoperf/README.md

 $ open out/heatmap.png
 ```

-For example, the output from the `sleep 2` command above looks like this:
+For example, the output from the `sleep 2` command above looks like this (every dot represents the correlation between two events):
 ![Correlation Heatmap](/doc/correlation_heatmap.png)
-Every dot represents a correlation between two events.